Pennsylvania Sports Betting Offers for First Round March Madness 2022

 NCAA Tournament Odds | Best Odds to Win March Madness

-Villinova enters the NCAA Tournament as the No. 2 seed in the South.
+Villanova enters the NCAA Tournament as the No. 2 seed in the South.
 They are priced very attractively at +2200 odds for being top contenders for the title.
 With a pretty easy road to the Sweet 16, look for the Wildcats to have a deep run in the NCAA Tournament.
-While Gonzaga is the NCAA Tournament favorite at +315 odds.
-After making it to the Championship last year, it would be a major upset if they do not advance to the Final Four this year.

 |NCAA Basketball Teams